RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 - CUDA-style kernel coordinate functions (threadIdx, blockIdx, blockDim, gridDim)

-- Cross-lane instructions including shfl, ballot, any, all - Most device-side math built-ins
+- Cross-lane instructions including shfl, ballot, any, all - Most device-side math built-ins.

 - Error reporting (hipGetLastError(), hipGetErrorString())

 The HIP API documentation describes each API and its limitations, if any, compared with the equivalent CUDA API.